No. 1 Georgia shuts down QB Hooker, No. 2 Tennessee, 27-13

 ATHENS, Ga.
-(AP)In the biggest games, Stetson Bennett seems to rise to the occasion and above his often more heralded counterparts.

-Bennett threw two touchdown passes and ran for a score as No. 1 Georgia shut down Hendon Hooker and the Vols’ high-powered offense to win a Southeastern Conference showdown of the nation’s top-ranked teams 27-13 Saturday.
+(AP)Stetson Bennett threw two touchdown passes and ran for a score and No. 1 Georgia shut down No. 2 Tennessee’s high-powered offense, dominating the Volunteers 27-13 on Saturday in an SEC showdown of the nation’s top-ranked teams.

-After leading the Bulldogs to a national title last season, Bennett improved to 23-3 as a starter at Georgia.

-”Competitive excellence, competitive toughness,” said Georgia coach Kirby Smart when asked about Bennett’s ability to shine on the grandest stages.

 In a deafening and soggy Sanford Stadium, Georgia led 27-6 before Tennessee scored its first touchdown with 4:15 remaining.

-Hooker, whose Heisman hopes were bolstered by a win over Alabama last month, passed for only 195 yards for Tennessee (8-1, 4-1).
-Hooker was sacked six times by star defensive tackle Jalen Carter and the Bulldogs.
+Hendon Hooker, who entered as the Heisman Trophy frontrunner after taking down Alabama last month, passed for only 195 yards for Tennessee (8-1, 4-1) and was sacked six times by star defensive tackle Jalen Carter and the Bulldogs’ defense.

-Tennessee wide receiver Jalin Hyatt said Georgia’s defense was ”way more physical than Alabama.”

-Georgia’s special teams put more pressure on Tennessee.
-Punter Brett Thorson nailed a 75-yarder that went out of bounds at the Tennessee 1 in the first quarter.
-Jack Podlesny kicked two field goals.

 Hooker threw an interception, lost a fumble that nearly resulted in a safety for Georgia and didn’t throw a touchdown pass.

-The Volunteers rode that Alabama victory to the top spot in the first College Football Playoff ranking.
-Georgia was No. 3 in last week’s CFP ranking.
+The Volunteers road that Alabama victory to the top spot in the first College Football Playoff ranking.
+Georgia was No. 3 in those.

+That will change Tuesday.
+The Bulldogs also took control of the SEC’s East Division in the race.
+They should cruise to another conference championship game.

-Bennett threw scoring passes of 37 yards to McConkey and 5 yards to Marcus Rosemy-Jacksaint in the first half.
+Bennett threw scoring passes of 37 yards to Ladd McConkey and 5 yards to Marcus Rosemy-Jacksaint in the first half.
+Bennett also had a 13-yard scoring run.

 There were more big plays in Georgia’s passing game.
 Bennett had completions of 52 yards to Arian Smith and 49 yards to running back Kenny McIntosh.